cecton/blog/content/posts/bugs-lazy-brain.md

 would refuse to start when it encounters a division by zero, your fridge would just stop working because it lost connection to Internet, etc...
-We do not tolerate bugs in those devices, yet, in software engineering, we have learned to accept them and cope with them in our planning.
+We do not tolerate bugs in those devices, yet, in software engineering, we have learned to accept them and cope with them in our plannings.

 Where bugs come from?
 ---------------------